Onabanjomicheal/Adaptive-Traffic-Signal-DQN/README.md

 - [Author](#author)

 ## 🎯 Project Goals

+To simulate real-world traffic conditions at multiple intersections, including the Oke Afa Roundabout and adjacent junctions.

 - Simulate Lagos traffic at key intersections (Oke Afa Roundabout, Isolo–Mushin) using SUMO.

 - Train a Deep Q-Network agent to dynamically adapt traffic signals in real-time.